FrigoEU/psc-ide-vim/README.md

 # psc-ide-vim

-A vim plugin that interfaces with Purescript's editor support server psc-ide.
+A vim plugin that interfaces with kRITZCREEK/psc-ide: Purescript's editor support server.

 ## Setup
 Installing the plugin via Vundle/NeoBundle/etc:

 `NeoBundle "frigoeu/psc-ide-vim"`

-## Important
-At the time of writing, psc-ide works on the identifiers exported by your modules and the one you're importing.
-This causes completions and type info to not be available for local or unexported identifiers.
-Secondly, if you add new identifiers and you want psc-ide to make use of them, these identifiers need to be compiled into the output/ folder.

 ## Commands
-* :PSCIDEtype : Returns the type of the expression under the cursor.
+* :PSCIDEtype : Returns the type of the expression under the cursor (Doesn't support fully qualified names).
+* :PSCIDEcwd : Prints the current working directory of psc-ide-server.
+* :PSCIDEpursuit : Prints the info found on pursuit for the identifier under the cursor.
 Doesn't support fully qualified names.
+* :PSCIDElist : Prints the loaded modules.

 * :PSCIDEstart : Starts psc-ide-server on port 4242 and your project root directory (found by recursively walking up the tree until we find bower.json).
-Gets called automatically when opening a .purs file.
+Gets called automatically when trying to interact with the server, so you shouldn't need to call this yourself.
+If you have a psc-ide-server running already, this plugin will use that server for it's commands.
 * :PSCIDEstop : Stops psc-ide-server.
 Gets called automatically when exiting VIM.
 * :PSCIDEload : Loads the current module and it's dependencies into psc-ide-server.
-Gets called automatically before each relevant command.
-So far this seems to be not too bad for performance.
-If you do have issues, let me know.
-* :PSCIDEcwd : Prints the current working directory of psc-ide-server
-* :PSCIDEpursuit : Prints the info found on pursuit for the identifier under the cursor.
-Doesn't support fully qualified names.
-* :PSCIDElist : Prints the loaded modules
+Gets called automatically whenever you open/switch to a purescript file.
+As psc-ide reloads new versions of the module for you, you also shouldn't need to call this yourself.

 ## Omnicompletion
 * Omnicompletion gets possibilities based on the word under your cursor, and shows the types.